gretaja/pyvisdmc/doc/components.md

 Interface for user navigation

 ### Side effects
-If user entered a valid string, use cases for either the energies or geometries analysis are enabled for the loaded data set.
+If user entered a valid string, when the program is run the user sees a message "analyzing (menu option)..."
 If user entered an invalid string, a user friendly error message is displayed.

 ## Energies analysis “sub menu”
 ### What it does
-Lists energy related plots and analyses for the user to choose from.
-Collects user’s selection(s) from these options.
+Collects user’s selection(s) from list of energy related plots and analyses.

 ### Inputs
 User selection of plots to visualize desired aspects of the data.